russelsantos19/100-days-of-code/r1-log.md

 ### R1D47
 An amazing day for me cause I learn a lot today and finally solved my long-time problem regarding vue-router.
 I cannot use it bec. the 3.x version is not yet compatible with Vue 3.
 So I just updated it to 4.0 beta.
 I'm so happy.

+### R1D48
+Today I applied and used vue-router in my side-menu.
+Because before I just used v-show to hide and show the components.
+But now I understand the vue-router that it changes the URL and history.
+It's the right thing to do.